ivanvanderbyl/influx-design/six-pager.md

 ### Test case series

-- concurrency: count of active users
+- **concurrency**: count of active users
   - fields:
     - value: _int_ total count

+## Grid node series

-- network_rx: sum of network received bytes
+- **network_rx**: sum of network received bytes
   - fields:
     - value: _int_ total bytes
-- network_tx: sum of network transmitted bytes
+- **network_tx**: sum of network transmitted bytes
   - fields:
     - value: _int_ total bytes

+Grid nodes (Kapacitor) is responsible for additive tag sets related to operation of the tool itself.
+These will include:

+  - tags:
+    - **account**: _string_ primary ID of account
+    - **flood**: _string_ sequential flood ID of account
+    - **project**: _string_ sequential project ID of account
+    - **node**: _string_ sequential node ID of grid, zero based index
+    - **grid**: _string_ sequential grid ID of grid, zero based index
+    - **region**: _string_ grid region

-### Derived measurements
+## Derived series

+Series can also be derived from tool / grid produced measurements, to facilitate easier/faster querying or produce transformations useful to the UI.
+These will be executed as continuous queries on InfluxDB

- - transaction_rate: non negative derivative expressed as transactions per second, based on sum of passed and failed measurements
+  - **transaction_rate**: non negative derivative expressed as transactions per second, based on sum of passed and failed transactions
      - fields
        - value: _float_
+  - **error_rate**: non negative derivative expressed as transactions per second, based on sum of failed transactions
+    - fields
+      - value: _float_
+ - **network_rx_rate**: non negative derivative of network received, expressed as bits per second
+ - **network_tx_rate**: non negative derivative of network transmitted, expressed as bits per second
+ - **response_time_histogram**: histogram with linear bins (up to max)
+ - **response_time_p90**: quantile of response time
+ - **response_time_p95**: quantile of response time
+ - **response_time_p99**: quantile of response time

-### Out of scope measurements
+## Out of scope series

-Out of scope for this design document, but under consideration, are measurements with high dimensionality / cardinality, such as server side monitoring and/or tracing.
+Out of scope for this design document, but under consideration, are series / measurements with high dimensionality / cardinality, such as server side monitoring and/or tracing.

-Handling of these measurements will be covered in another design document and most likely include their own schema design and data management.
+Handling of these series will be covered in another design document and most likely include their own schema design and data management.

-# Schema Design
+## Schema Design

 InfluxDB. schema design will be heavily influenced [recommended schema design and data layout](https://docs.influxdata.com/InfluxDB/v1.7/concepts/schema_and_data_layout)